srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Locate the `s_certificatePassword` variable.
 This variable contains the password for the X.509 device certificate.
 Notice that it's already set to `1234`, as this is the default password used by the `certGen.sh` helper script when generating the X.509 certificates.

-    > [!NOTE] For the purpose of this unit, the password is hard coded.
+    > **Note**:  For the purpose of this unit, the password is hard coded.
 In a _production_ device, the password will need to be stored in a more secure manner, such as in an Azure Key Vault.
 Additionally, the certificate file (PFX) should be stored securely on a production device using a Hardware Security Module (HSM).
     >
     > An HSM (Hardware Security Module), is used for secure, hardware-based storage of device secrets, and is the most secure form of secret storage.
 Both X.509 certificates and SAS tokens can be stored in the HSM.
 HSMs can be used with all attestation mechanisms the provisioning service supports.